fpgaprince/rtd/docs/source/advance.rst

 **Timing** is the arrival time of data at the input of a register/flip flop with respect to a clock edge.
 More commonly known as setup time and or hold time.
 These are hardware timing requirements.
+This basically happens because for whatever reason.. the registers are set too far apart.

 Pipeline the design. in otherwords..
 Adding register layers.. allows us to separate logic. with less logic between registers, the required clock periods can decrease.
 Pipelining increase fmax.
 Decrease delay requirements from register to register.